Posted - July 5, 2022

 Flexible Care Style

 Being flexible with their style of care is similar to the need to have shared values: a nanny plays a significant role in raising your children, and they must be able to help raise them the way you’ve chosen to.
 If you practice respectful or responsive parenting, you’ll also want your nanny to practice that style of discipline and care.
-If your family follows a specific routine, you’ll want a nanny that can also stick to the schedule.
-If you follow more traditional parenting methods and a potential professional nanny is uncomfortable or unfamiliar with your method, it likely won’t work out in the long run.
+If your family follows a specific routine, you’ll want a nanny who can also stick to the schedule.
+If you follow more traditional parenting methods and a prospective nanny is uncomfortable or unfamiliar with your method of child care, it likely won’t work out in the long run.

 Experience